-When’s your energy peak?
+When does your energy peak?
 Do you wake up raring to go, only to find your energy level flagging by the middle of the afternoon?
 Is it slow going for you in the morning, but you’re fired up after lunch?
 Or do you come alive after 5pm?

-We all have our natural rhythms, so it may be asking a lot to expect to have boundless energy all day long – but if you feel like you would prefer to have more energy throughout the day, then read on.
-What you eat, and when, can have a big influence on your physical and mental energy.
+We all have our natural rhythms, so it may be asking a lot to expect to have boundless energy all day long.
+But if you feel like you would prefer to have more energy throughout the day, then read on.
+What you eat and when can have a big influence on your physical and mental energy.

 This is hardly news, but so many people skip meals for one reason or another that it’s worth repeating.
 Your body relies on a ready source of energy to keep it going.
 When you eat well-balanced meals and snacks at regular intervals throughout the day, you can keep your blood sugar level on a relatively even keel.
 But when you skip meals, your blood sugar can take a nose dive, and your energy level plummets, too.
-Getting properly fueled is really important in the morning – since you haven’t eaten since the night before, you need the energy that a proper breakfast will provide.
+Getting properly fueled is really important in the morning.
+Since you haven’t eaten since the night before, you need the energy that a proper breakfast will provide.
 And be sure to have a ‘power snack’ in the afternoon, too, to carry you through the long stretch between lunch and dinner.

 Protein does more than help you build and maintain your muscles—it makes meals more satisfying and helps keep you mentally alert, too.
-I like to think that protein keeps you peppy – feeling ready to tackle anything.
+I like to think that protein keeps you peppy, feeling ready to tackle anything.
 Protein foods help boost the production of certain brain chemicals that help you think clearly and concentrate.
-And, since protein foods also help to fill you up, your meals will be more satisfying – keeping you energized throughout your day.
+And since protein foods also help to fill you up, your meals will be more satisfying, keeping you energized throughout your day.

 Balanced meals and snacks help provide sustained energy to keep you going.
 Proteins, carbs and fats are digested at different rates, so meals that have a balance of these nutrients will give you more staying power than those that don’t.
 Your protein shake with fruit keeps you going because you get some quick energy from the fruit, and long lasting energy from the protein powder and milk.
-On the other hand, if you eat an all-carb breakfast (like toast, jam and fruit) everything will get digested at pretty much the same rate—and pretty quickly too.
+On the other hand, if you eat an all-carb breakfast (like toast, jam and fruit), everything will get digested at pretty much the same rate—and pretty quickly, too.
 Without some protein to keep you going, you’ll find your energy dipping in no time.